tegola-hubs/tegola-hubs.github.com/tegola-news/index.md

 </audio>

 * Tegola recognised by a [motion in Scottish Parliament].

+* A [short movie] comissioned by the Royal Society of Edinburgh on the Tegola and Hebnet projects.
 [The head of BT Scotland]: http://news.bbc.co.uk/1/hi/technology/7433605.stm

 [Early speed tests]: http://news.bbc.co.uk/1/hi/sci/tech/7433054.stm